 On April 1, 2010, the EPA implemented new standards for mountaintop mining in six Appalachian states.
 While Rogers continues to support responsible mining operations that evenly weigh interests of environmental protection, economic development and domestic energy supply, significant concerns have arisen about the EPA's pre-emption of federally-approved state water quality programs.
 The letter was signed by 23 Members of Congress, representing 14 states and both political parties, and requests that EPA continue to process permits until implementing a formal rule-making process.
 Further, the letter requests EPA properly respect the role of states in handling water quality permits.

-The full text of the letter follows below (click here for a PDF version of the letter):
+The full text of the letter follows below:

 May 11, 2010

 Ms. Lisa P. Jackson

 1200 Pennsylvania Avenue, N.W.

 Washington, DC 20460